Changing Sun, Changing Climate?

 Byrne (2003).
 A few groups pursued the study of possible mechanisms, for example elaborating theories of how changes in the atmosphere's electric circuit, which varies with the flux of cosmic rays, affected precipitation in the Arctic, Ram et al. (2009), or devising experiments that they hoped would show a direct and strong effect of cosmic rays on clouds, e.g., Svensmark

 et al. (2007) (which brought a strong press reaction but proved little).
+Later experiments entirely refuted the claim that cosmic rays affect cloud formation, Dunne et al. (2016).
 BACK

 see Pearce (2007c), p.
 164; similarly Lockwood